zakilur/helm-charts/docs/Deploy with Minikube.md

 - `edge` validates client-facing certificates, gets routing rules from gm-control-api
 - `voyager-edge` is our ingress controller.
 Edge isn't exposed to the outside world, and in a real deployment we need to tie our cluster ingress to an IP address.
 This points to `edge`.

-Voyager operator also creates a service:

-- `voyager-gm` exposes the `voyager-edge` HAProxy pod to the internet

 To hit our cluster, we can access voyager-edge: